-State College, PA Sedation Dentistry
+Sedation Dentistry – State College, PA

 Our skilled dentist and caring team do their utmost to ensure every patient who visits our State College, PA dental office is calm, relaxed, and comfortable.
 However, there are some situations where even the gentlest and most attentive care is not enough to keep patients free from stress.
 In these cases, we may recommend oral conscious or nitrous oxide dental sedation.
-If you’d like to find out more about how sedation dentistry can improve your dental experience, contact the State College, PA practice of Kevin P. Labosky, DMD to find out more today.
+If you’d like to find out more about how sedation dentistry in the State College, PA dental office of Kevin P. Labosky, DMD can improve your dental experience, contact us to find out more today.

-Oral Conscious Sedation
+Oral Conscious Dental Sedation

 Sedation is often recommended for those patients who experience dental phobia, need complex or numerous procedures, and those with sensitive teeth, gums, or gag reflexes.
 Oral conscious sedation is especially popular among those patients who experience anxiety leading up to their appointments.
-This form of sedative is administered in pill form prior to patients arriving at our office.
+This form of sedative is administered in pill form prior to patients arriving at our dental office.
 In most cases, patients are completely relaxed before they ever leave home.
-Additionally, the effects of oral conscious sedation last for twelve or more hours, so the patient should have a friend or family member drive them to and from our office.
+Additionally, the effects of oral conscious sedation last for twelve or more hours, so the patient should have a friend or family member drive them to and from our dental office.